 A triglyceride is a molecule formed by three fatty acid chains linked to a molecule of glycerol (a simple sugar alcohol compound).

-Triglycerides are carried in the blood as lipoprotein complexes (see article on "Other lipids" for more detail).
-Once they reach their target organ, triglycerides are split by enzymes to release the three fatty acids inside the tissues, where they are used as a source of energy or stored again as triglycerides.
-The visible evidence of this is the fat under the skin, but some fat can also be stored in the abdomen and organs.
-All tissues are able to use fats for energy, heart muscle in particular.
+Once they reach their target organ, triglycerides are split by enzymes to release the three fatty acids, which are used as a source of energy or stored again as triglycerides.
+The visible evidence of this is fat under the skin, but some fat can also be stored in the abdomen and organs.
+All tissues are able to use fats for energy (including the heart muscle).

 The liver makes and exports triglycerides as well.

 Triglycerides and heart problems